jpcosteira/yolosimplebox/README.md

 The input and return value are always a **.mat** file.

 Data to the service is passed and returned through variables stored inside the .mat files (loaded and saved with **scipy.io.loadmat/savemat** )
-## The specific code of the component
+## The specific code of YOLO.
+Note that inside the mat file there should be a variable named im (image).
-Edit file src/simplebox_service.py and place your edits in function run_codigo

 ```python
 def run_codigo(datafile):